Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 JSON data to data-class conversion - https://app.quicktype.io/

 TODO:
+    - Add a ? picture for a case when a weather type image is not defined
     - Work out a case, when city not defined for first app running
     - When no inet, one needs to show all the saved cities, but not a filtered ones.
+    - Remove unused classes, say some ListenerImpls

     - When app runs for first time, selecting a city and taping back, loads a Kazan forecast, but should just show a dialog on geolocation
     - When app is installed from scratch, it loads a Kazan city from DB, but DB is supposed to be empty.